Mastercard/available-merchant-offers-reference-app/README.md

 #### If your editor is IntelliJ IDEA, it will have the Maven and JDK already with it.

 #### Checkout the code from the repo.

-#### Import the code straight into your IDE:
+Import the code straight into your IDE:
 On IntelliJ IDEA:
-Open *File/New/Project From Existing Resources/Import Project From External Model/Maven*
+*File/New/Project From Version Control/* (Select GIt from version control dropdown)

 #### Open Maven window:
  Click on *Lifecycle/Clean*